MathewMorrow/STM32-SD-Logging-DMA/README.md

 # STM32-SD-Logging-DMA
-Non-blocking FATFS microSD datalogging at 2.5MBps using an STM32 SDIO in DMA mode
+Non-blocking FATFS microSD datalogging at 2.5MBps using an STM32 SDIO in DMA mode then

 This board was designed as a test bench for ultra fast non-blocking blackbox data recording for my own fully self built quadcopter FPV flight hardware and firmware.